facebook/react/scripts/release/README.md

 ## Publishing Without Tags

-The sections bekow include meaningful `--tags` in the instructions.
+The sections below include meaningful `--tags` in the instructions.
 However, keep in mind that **the `--tags` arguments is optional**, and you can omit it if you don't want to tag the release on npm at all.
 This can be useful when preparing breaking changes.

 ## Publishing Next